apify/apify-docs/sources/platform/actors/running/index.md

 </Tabs>

-The newly started actor runs under the account associated with the provided `token`, and therefore all resources consumed are charged to this user account.
+The newly started Actor runs under the account associated with the provided `token`, and therefore all resources consumed are charged to this user account.

-Internally, the `call()` function invokes the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) API endpoint, waits for the actor to finish and reads its output using the [Get items](/api/v2/#/reference/datasets/item-collection/get-items) API endpoint.
+Internally, the `call()` function invokes the [Run Actor](/api/v2/#/reference/actors/run-collection/run-actor) API endpoint, waits for the Actor to finish, and reads its output using the [Get items](/api/v2/#/reference/datasets/item-collection/get-items) API endpoint.